palmerwenzel/deep-research-brainlift/docs/PRD.md

 - **Integration:**
   - **Self-Hosted Firecrawl:**
     A local copy of Firecrawl supports our deep research execution, eliminating per-request fees and reliance on external API keys.
-  - **Self-Hosted Searxing:**
+  - **Self-Hosted Searxng:**
-    We integrate a self-hosted version of Searxing to aggregate search results from multiple engines—providing full control over search operations and avoiding subscription-based costs.
+    We integrate a self-hosted version of Searxng to aggregate search results from multiple engines—providing full control over search operations and avoiding subscription-based costs.
   - **OpenAI API:**
     Utilized for LLM-based dialogue and processing (usage will be optimized and batched where possible).
 - **Orchestration:**
   Direct module interfacing with asynchronous processing via async/await.
 - **Cost Considerations:**
-  By leveraging local deployment for Firecrawl and Searxing, our architecture minimizes external dependencies and cost liabilities during initial development.
+  By leveraging local deployment for Firecrawl and Searxng, our architecture minimizes external dependencies and cost liabilities during initial development.

 ### Data Flow
 1. **User Request:**
    A natural language research query, along with hidden parameter inputs (e.g., breadth, depth), is submitted to the backend.
 2. **Processing:**
-   The MCP wrapper receives the query, activates the deep research module, and routes search queries to our local instances of Firecrawl and Searxing.
+   The MCP wrapper receives the query, activates the deep research module, and routes search queries to our local instances of Firecrawl and Searxng.
 3. **Aggregation:**
    Research outcomes are compiled, structured (as JSON or Markdown), and then analyzed for insights.
 4. **Display:**